-Average auto insurance in Texas is estimated to cost around $2,000 (per year) for full coverage, about $166 monthly.
+Average car insurance cost in Texas per month is estimated at around $166 (or $2,000 per year) for full coverage.
 The average cost of liability coverage is $80 per month.
 However, if you add comprehensive and collision coverage, your rate may be closer to $150.

 An individual's credit score sometimes influences the rate of premium you pay for your auto insurance.
 A great credit score sometimes gets an individual better rates, while individuals with a bad credit score may be required to pay more for the coverage.
 For instance, with a bad or non-existent credit history, you may be paying $250 per month for auto insurance coverage; meanwhile, with a great credit score, you can cut the bill nearly in half.